 Let Heritage Will Writers take the weight

-If the role of executor proves inconvenient or impossible when the time arrives, again at Heritage Will Writers we can help.
+If the role of executor proves inconvenient or impossible when the time arrives, again we can help.
 Our own probate department is available to help you with either one specific task or we can take the entire weight off your shoulders by dealing with the complete process from start to finish.

 Whilst this service is not included as part of the storage agreement, our probate service is available at a fixed hourly fee.
 Our knowledge and experience at recovering payments to the estate can often cover the costs.
 The estate, and not you the executor, pays the fees.